BigNoid/script.skinshortcuts/README.txt

 	plugin://script.skinshortcuts?type=submenu&amp;mainmenuID=9000

 Remember to replace 9000 with the id of the list you are using for the main menu.

+*VERSION INFORMATION*

+The method type=submenu is new in version 0.1.1, which is not currently on the repo.
+For older versions, continue to use

+	plugin://script.skinshortcuts?type=list&amp;group=$INFO[Container(9000).ListItem.Property("labelID")]

 4. Display more controls depending on the mainmenu item